-During the risk assessment exercise performed in 2022, it was concluded that the Company had material exposure to strategic risk mainly due to the impact form the external environment (e.g., Russian/Ukraine war resulting in economic downturns and inflationary pressures).
+During the risk assessment exercise performed in 2023, it was concluded that the Company had material exposure to strategic and reputational risks mainly due to the impact form the external environment (e.g., economic downturns and inflationary pressures).
 Reputational risk was also captured as part of the stress test whereby it was assumed that the projected business volumes were not achieved.
 The results of the stress test showed a drop in solvency ratio during the projected period yet remaining well above the minimum regulatory requirements.

-3.1.6 Liquidity Risk
+3.2.6 Liquidity Risk